HarisMI40/HarisMI40/README.md

 - **Amazing Theme Selection**: Personalize your blog's appearance with your favorite editor color scheme.
 Pick your favorite [Shiki themes](https://expressive-code.com/guides/themes/#available-themes) bundled with Expressive Code.
 - **Dark/Light/Auto Theme Mode**: Choose any two Shiki themes and use the standard light/dark/auto model for automatically adapting to your reader's theme preferences with button in the site header.
 - **Multiple Theme Mode**: Choose three (or all 59!)
 Shiki themes and allow your reader to choose their favorite from a dialog menu opened from a button in the header.
 Every element seamlessly changes color interactively using the magic of CSS variables.
+- **GitHub Comment Section**: Allow readers to respond, discuss, and react with a comment section powered by GitHub and [Giscus](https://giscus.app).
+Painstakingly themed to match your site perfectly.
 - **GitHub Activity Widget**: Optionally include a GitHub activity React component on the homepage that (of course) matches the active color scheme perfectly.
 - **Markdown Extensions**: Admonitions, table of contents, emoji shortcodes, KaTeX math, MDX, and auto-generated reading time estimates.
 See the example site's [Showing Off Blog Features](https://multiterm.stelclementine.com/posts/showing-off-blog-features) post.
-- **Optional Comment Section**: Allow readers to respond, discuss, and react with a comment section powered by GitHub and [Giscus](https://giscus.app).
-Painstakingly themed to match your site perfectly.
 - **RSS Feed and Sitemap**: Built-in support for RSS feeds and sitemap with no extra configuration.
 - **Social Links**: Easily include links to common developer platforms including GitHub, Mastodon, Twitter, LinkedIn and E-mail.
 - **Responsive Design**: Optimized for all devices from desktops to mobile phones.
 Built with [Tailwind v4](https://tailwindcss.com/).